What are Switching Costs?

 A notable example of a product with high switching costs is the QWERTY keyboard layout.
 According to studies, the QWERTY keyboard layout may not be the most efficient keyboard (in terms of typing speed) compared to a DVORAK keyboard layout.

-However, the DVORAK keyboard layout is not popular with consumers, due to the higher switching costs associated (in terms of the time and effort required to learn a new keyboard layout) with transitioning from a QWERTY keyboard to a DVORAK keyboard.
+The DVORAK keyboard layout is not popular with consumers, due to the high switching costs associated (in terms of the time and effort required to learn a new keyboard layout) with transitioning from a QWERTY keyboard to a DVORAK keyboard.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.